Overview

 - Batch processing: Process multiple files concurrently with optimized performance

-- Media type support: Handle audio, image, video and text files with appropriate processing strategies
+- Media type support: Handle audio, image, video, text files, and social media URLs with appropriate processing strategies